knikola-hpc/hpc-exercise/README.md

 Notes
 ----------------
 - in Maven POM.xmls it is already setup generating .war files for client / server application
-- I had to wire-up jetty server with Maven plugins in order to run integration test during Maven build (will provide starting of server application, for running test in client)
+- I had to wire-up jetty server with Maven plugins in order to run integration tests during Maven build (will provide starting of server application, for running tests in client)
-- following properties should be setup in order to be able to start application - in root pom.xml (hpv-upload-files):
+- following properties should be setup in order to be able to start application - in root pom.xml (hpc-upload-files):
 - web.service.default.port - by default set to 8082 (needs to be not used port in order to run server / client)
 - default.upload.path - by default set to /home/nikola/Desktop/hpc (needs to valid path in file system, otherwise upload of files will not be possible - system performs validation)
 - building as well running test is possible from command line using Maven (mvn clean install)